chris-martin/chris-martin.org/in/posts/2022-12-30-niv/post.md

 For a few years I've been using Vaibhav Sagar's
 [Quick and Easy Nixpkgs Pinning] approach.

-More recently I've started using [Niv].
+More recently I've started using [Niv], a more fully-featured tool which does just about the same thing.

   [Quick and Easy Nixpkgs Pinning]: https://vaibhavsagar.com/blog/2018/05/27/quick-easy-nixpkgs-pinning/